 It’s a myth that you need breakfast immediately when you wake up, or that it helps with weight loss.
 In fact, extending your fast a couple hours into your day can help your body dig into your fat stores and boost weight loss.
 My advice?
 Drink a cup of water immediately upon waking up.
 This should curb cravings and give your body the hydration and energy you need to start your day.
 And simply eat breakfast within a few hours of waking.

-Late Morning: After the kids are off to school and you have had breakfast, this is probably one of the best times for your body to workout.
+After the kids are off to school and you have had breakfast is probably one of the best times for your body to work out.
 Between breakfast and lunch your body has plenty of energy to complete that workout!

-Evening: This is different for all moms, and is dependent on your sleep schedule (or lack thereof:) And the research is mixed.
-Overall exercise will help you sleep better.
-But for some, revving that heart rate right before bed, keeps the eyes open for too long.
-For me, I work out after the kids go to bed…it keeps me on good behavior at dinner and post-dinner!
+This is different for all moms, and is dependent on your sleep schedule (or lack thereof).
+And the research is mixed.
+Overall exercise will help you sleep better, but for some, revving that heart rate right before bed keeps their eyes open for too long.
+For me, I work out after the kids go to bed — it keeps me on good behavior at dinner and post-dinner!

-*Pregnant or Breastfeeding: Make sure you eat a snack of protein and carbohydrates within the hour + stay well hydrated. i.e. apple with peanut butter, milk and a slice of bread, yogurt and a few almonds.
-Check out Pregnancy Nutrition and Breastfeeding Nutrition.
+Pregnant or breastfeeding?
+Make sure you eat a snack of protein and carbohydrates within the hour and stay well hydrated (apple with peanut butter, milk and a slice of bread, or yogurt and a few almonds).
+Check out pregnancy nutrition and breastfeeding nutrition.

 No matter what time of day, if you carve out a just 15 minutes for yourself, you’ll gain energy and endorphins.
 Try our Daily 15 Workout!
 Choose one everyday or pick a few for the week.